Barbara P

 • Pick a side and talk about it only.
 Do not try to cover everything

-• Do not exaggerate and write everything as it is
+• Try not to exaggerate and write everything as it is

 • Use active voice and avoid passive voice as much as possible